Carrollton Manor

-The manor hummed with industry in the early 19th century with mills operated by water power built on the Monocacy River to grind grain.
+The manor hummed with industry in the early 19th century, with mills operated by water power built on the Monocacy River to grind grain.
 Wheat supplanted tobacco in Carroll's agricultural policy.
 Kilns were established to burn lime to fertilize the fields.

-The Pattersons lived at Tuscarora only a few years.
+The Pattersons lived at Tuscarora for only a few years.
 When cholera broke out in the neighborhood, they fled to Baltimore, Maryland, but Mr. Patterson died a few days later.
 After Mr. Patterson's death, Tuscarora was occupied by tenants.
-The Manor was reduced in size by being divided into small farms until only about two thousand acres (8 km2) remained.
+The Manor was reduced by being divided into small farms until only about two thousand acres (8 km2) remained.

 After the death of Charles Carroll of Carrollton, the estate was deeded to his descendants.
 Since the heirs of Charles Carroll were scattered over the world, they employed agents or overseers to look after their interests.
 Soon most of Carrollton Manor had been sold or leased.
-Among the large purchasers was Louis McMurray, who was the first to start the corn canning industry in Frederick County.
+Among the large purchasers was Louis McMurray, the first to start the corn canning industry in Frederick County.
 He also canned peas and other vegetables.
-Two large canning plants were located on Carrollton Manor, one at Buckeystown, Maryland, controlled by the Baker Brothers, the other at Adamstown controlled by the Thomas Brothers.
+Two large canning plants were located on Carrollton Manor, one at Buckeystown, Maryland, controlled by the Baker Brothers, and the other at Adamstown controlled by the Thomas Brothers.

 Careless tenants neglected and abused Tuscarora.
 Turkeys were raised in a bedroom, hogs in the basement and cured hams dripped from the attic.
 The descendants held Carrollton Manor as absentee landlords until around 1923 when it was bought by the Baker family.
 About 1949 two of the original farms of the Manor were sold to Mr. & Mrs. Pascal Renn.
 They made extensive improvements to Tuscarora and furnished it with antiques and reproductions of the colonial period.
 It was thrown open for a Garden Pilgrimage in 1953.
 Surprisingly the banisters and stairway survived and the woodwork was in good condition and the cupboards, inner window shutters and doors stayed in place.
 In the 1950s, the Renns sold the farm to Eastalco, which erected a large aluminum plant on the farm.
 Tuscarora is still standing and is used by Eastalco's successor owner, Alcoa as guest house and meeting center.